medienhaus/medienhaus-api/README.md

 }
 ```

-### Fetch Configuration
+### Fetch

-The fetch configuration defines how the caching API retrieves data from the [Matrix] server:
+The fetch configuration defines how the caching API retrieves data from the [matrix] server:

 - `depth` (integer): Specifies the maximal depth for recursive data retrieval.
 - `max` (integer): Sets the maximum number of [Matrix] spaces to cache.